eclipse-project/eclipse-project.github.io/pages/what-we-do/english.md

 ---
 layout: what-we-do
+language: en
+permalink: /what-we-do/
 is_in_menu: true
-permalink: what-we-do/
 position_in_menu: 2
 title: What we do
 subtitle: This is the subtitle of the page
 intro_section:
-  content: >-
-    Purus semper eget duis at tellus at urna condimentum mattis.
-Non blandit massa enim nec.
+  content: Purus semper eget duis at tellus at urna condimentum mattis.
+Non blandit
+    massa enim nec.
 Integer enim neque volutpat ac tincidunt vitae semper quis.
     Accumsan tortor posuere ac ut consequat semper viverra nam.
   title: what we do
   subtitle: It's all about what we do and how we do it!
 page_sections:
-  - content: >
-      At the core of our work is a weekly meeting, to create a safe space for LGBTI+ refugees in the city centre of Thessaloniki.
+  - content: At the core of our work is a weekly meeting, to create a safe space for LGBTI+ refugees in the city centre of Thessaloniki.
 The space is not publicly listed as our highest priority is to create an environment that ensures safety and anonymity.